Chapter 9 BWV 186 Ärgre dich, o Seele, nicht

-This is particularly apparent in the second ′verse′ where the wandering, at times seemingly directionless, melodic line presents us with a musical representation of ′doubt and uncertainty′, encaptured within the melisma.
-The third ′verse′ seems more assertive, the melisma now focusing upon misleading logic that ensnares our thinking.
+This is particularly apparent in the second ′verse′ where the, at times seemingly directionless wandering melodic line presents us with a musical representation of ′doubt and uncertainty′, encaptured within the melisma.
+The third ′verse′ seems more assertive, the melisma now focusing upon the misleading logic that ensnares our thinking.
 The final statement emphasises the image of seeing or catching sight of the guiding light, in this case Jacob′s lamp.
 Again, it contains one key melisma emphasising the glimpsing of the Scriptures.

 It is an apparently guileless aria but packed with meaning, imagery and lucid narrative.

 The tenor recitative is Bach at his most dramatically and musically eloquent.
 It asks----why should a Christian care so much for his body, a robe that is only on loan?
 The assertion ′the soul′s salvation is in Jesus′ provokes the most tender of phrases (bars 9-10) not to be outdone by the affectionate moment which follows----Oh, blessed one (He who sees His teaching in the Scriptures).
 The last two lines of text provoke the by now almost inevitable arioso, sometimes only a bar or two long but in this case almost as long as the recitative it succeeds----when tribulation eats away the heart, taste and behold Jesus′ friendship.
 The 'devouring of the heart' is graphic (bars 20-21) as is the final flowing of Christ′s affection.
 The quaver continuo line is scrupulously developed from one three-note motive, a model of concision and intensity.

 One notes, with humility, Bach's supreme skill in moving from one emotional state to one quite different within a short space of time.
 Here he establishes the graphic imagery of sorrow eating away the heart, thence moving to portray, and permit us to dwell upon, the balm of Christ's friendship.
-This is achieved seamlessly within a dozen bars, a perfect example, albeit in miniature, of the composer's supreme art.
+This is achieved seamlessly within a dozen bars, a perfect example, albeit in miniature, of the composer's art.